amueller69/Law-School-Notes/Bar-Review/Property.md

 * TiC is the default
   * Presumed to have been created whenever conveyance/devise is made to multiple persons to enjoy at same time.
   * If creation of joint tenancy is defective or is unclear what form of co-tenancy was intended, it is likely interpreted to be an TiC
-* Two ways to terminate
+* Can be terminated by agreement or partition

 ### Joint Tenancy